OnJazz/SimpleGoogleCalculatrice/README.md

 # How to run it ? :computer:
 ## With Docker :whale:
-To run it, just go in the folder :open_file_folder: ./SimpleGoogleCalculatrice and run the command
+To run it, just go in the folder :open_file_folder: ./SimpleGoogleCalculatrice and run the command in a cmd
 ```bash
 docker-compose up
 ```